Bassadin/Master-Thesis-INM/README.md

 ### Useful commands

 - `detex main.tex | Measure-Object -word `: Count words in `main.tex` (Windows PowerShell)
+- When using LaTeX Workshop in VSCode
+  - `CTRL+ALT+V` to open the PDF in the integrated PDF viewer
+  - `CTRL+ALT+J` to jump to the corresponding position in the PDF

 ## Other parts of this thesis